Gcalcada/ChristmasAdvent/README.md

 ## Features

-- **Day-by-day unlocking mechanism**: Managed client-side using local storage.
+- **Day by day unlocking mechanism**: Managed client-side using local storage.
 - **Randomized playback of Christmas tunes** for variety.
 - **Responsive and user-friendly design** for seamless use across devices.
 - **Thematic video background** to enhance the festive experience.